marchoeppner/ikmb-pipelines/INSTALL.md

 bpipe run -n <allowed number of cores> /path/to/pipeline_file input_files

-The <allowed_number_of_cores> controls how many compute cores the pipeline is allowed to use at most.
+The allowed_number_of_cores controls how many compute cores the pipeline is allowed to use at most across your cluster.

 5) Additional reading: